December 29, 2016

 The New York State Office of Mental Health announced the expansion of a program that supports treatment of children with mild-to-moderate mental health problems within pediatric primary care settings.
 Project TEACH (Training and Education for the Advancement of Children’s Health) links pediatric primary care providers with child psychiatrists to provide immediate consultation services and expands the availability and accessibility of children’s psychiatric services throughout New York State.

-Governor Andrew M. Cuomo announced the expansion of a state program that helps young adults with newly emerging psychotic symptoms.
+The expansion of a state program that helps young adults with newly emerging psychotic symptoms was announced.
 Run by the state Office of Mental Health, the OnTrackNY program provides young adults with innovative, team-based psychiatric treatment, employment and educational services, as well as family education and support at locations throughout New York State.
 Three new locations are now open in Manhattan, Rochester and Albany, and eight additional sites are slated to open across the state by the end of 2016.

 May 3, 2016